Evolvable hardware: Finding the fitness of an evolved circuit

-In extrinsic evolution, only the final best solution in the final population of the evolutionary algorithm is physically implemented, whereas with intrinsic evolution every individual in every generation of the EA's population is physically realized and tested.
+In extrinsic evolution, only the solution from the final population of the evolutionary algorithm with the highest fitness is physically implemented.
+In contrast, with intrinsic evolution, every individual in every generation of the EA's population is physically realized and tested.

 Future research directions

 Evolvable hardware problems fall into two categories: original design and adaptive systems.
 Original design uses evolutionary algorithms to design a system that meets a predefined specification.
 Adaptive systems reconfigure an existing design to counteract faults or a changed operational environment.

 Original design of digital systems is not of much interest because industry already can synthesize enormously complex circuitry.
-For example, one can buy intellectual property cores to synthesize USB port circuitry, Ethernet microcontrollers and even entire RISC processors.
-Some research into original design still yields useful results, for example genetic algorithms have been used to design logic systems with integrated fault detection that outperform hand designed equivalents.
+For example, one can buy intellectual property cores to synthesize USB port circuitry, Ethernet, microcontrollers and even entire RISC processors.
+Some research into original design still yields useful results, for example, genetic algorithms have been used to design logic systems with integrated fault detection that outperform hand-designed equivalents.

-Original design of analog circuitry is still a wide-open research area.
-Indeed, the analog design industry is nowhere near as mature as is the digital design industry.
-Adaptive systems has been and remains an area of intense interest.
+However, the original design of analog circuitry is comparatively unexplored.
+Its industry is not as mature as is the digital design industry.
+Adaptive systems have been and remain an area of interest.